 An optional measurement report phase may be performed after the measurement phase.
 Measurement report can be transmitted in-band or via OOB methods.

 Two types of sensing measurement reports are specified.
 The MLME sensing measurement report is used to transmit the sensing measurement results to the application layer of the initiator device.
 It is sent from the MAC layer to the upper layers within a device over the MAC Layer Management Entity (MLME).
-Depending on the role of the sensing devices, an OTA sensing measurement report may also be required to transmit the sensing measurement results from a responder to the initiator.
+Depending on the role of the sensing devices, an OTA sensing measurement report may also be required to transmit the sensing measurement results from a responder to the initiator or from the initiator to the sensing requesting device in the proxy mode.

 Both an MLME sensing measurement report and OTA sensing measurement report carry the sensing measurement results.
 Two types of sensing measurement result formats are considered: